 It means taking a few moments when you’re planning your day or your week to predict as well as you can how much time something will take.
 Some people do this automatically.
 For instance, I don’t always need to have this conversation with those clients of mine who have a natural preference for being planned and organised, or those who are quite detail oriented.
 But if like me you tend to have a big picture mind or you like a fairly loose diary and not a lot of planning, you may be susceptible to breaking the 60 Second Rule.

-I used to break it all the time and it is, well, stressful!
+I used to break it all the time and well, that’s stressful!
 The moment we break the rule we put pressure on ourselves – and even if you are consciously convinced it’s all in hand, your unconscious mind usually knows it’s not workable, thus creating an undercurrent of stress.

 What can you do?